syncfusion-content/uwp-docs/uwp/Tree-Navigator/Populating-Items.md

 ---
 layout: post
-title: Populating Items of SfTreeNavigator control for UWP
+title: Populating Items in UWP Tree Navigator control | Syncfusion
-description: Populating Items of SfTreeNavigator control for UWP
+description: Learn here all about Populating Items support in Syncfusion UWP Tree Navigator (SfTreeNavigator) control and more.
 platform: uwp
 control: SfTreeNavigator
 documentation: ug
 ---

-# Populating Items
+# Populating Items in UWP Tree Navigator (SfTreeNavigator)

 `SfTreeNavigatorItem` are added as items of SfTreeNavigator.
 Items can be added using `Items` or `ItemSource` property.